 Kok-Tobe (Kök-Töbe) is the symbol of Almaty and the highest point of the city at the height of 1130 m above sea level.
 It is one of the most popular destinations within both the guests and residents of Almaty.
 From up here you can observe the beautiful panorama of the mountain ranges and the Almaty city.
 During the night time, the view is remarkably magnificent while Almaty is illuminated by its glimmering lights.
-On the hillside there is a 350 m high TV tower that was built on a seismically active area.
+On of the most brightest lights visible is the 350 m high TV tower that was built on a seismically active area on the hills above Almaty.
 Kok Tobe translates from Kazakh as “Green Hill” and is located west from the Medeu district at the outskirts of Almaty.

 How to get to kok tobe

 A unique cable car connects the center of Almaty and the Kok-Tobe mountain.
 The starting point is the station on Dostyk Avenue, the upper station is in the Kok-Tobe park on the mountainside.
-The cable car will take you over the cottages and houses straight to the Kok-Tobe mountain in six minutes.
+The cable car will take you over the cottages and houses, straight up to the Kok-Tobe mountain in only six minutes.

 Sights near Kok Tobe